xxu30-appdev/photogram-auth/README.md

     rails generate starter:resource comment photo_id:integer body:text user_id:integer
     ```

- 1. Set the homepage to the photos index page with `root "photos#index"` in `config/routes.rb`.
  1. Now that you have generated your model files, **add all of the associations and validations listed above immediately**.
  1. Set the root URL to the photos index page: